 The Denton Quilt Guild was formed in 1982 to preserve the heritage of quilting, to be a source of information and inspiration, to perpetuate a high quality of excellence in quiltmaking and related arts, and to be a gathering of people with a common interest.

 Membership is open to any individual who has an interest in quilting, and guests may visit twice before joining.
 Membership is from April 1 through March 31.
 Dues are currently $35 per year.
-Members receive a monthly newsletter electronically, one free newsletter ad a year, a membership directory, have use of the extensive quilt book library, and enjoy monthly meetings, workshops, classes, and special events.
+Members receive a monthly newsletter electronically, a membership directory, have use of the extensive quilt book library, and enjoy monthly meetings, workshops, classes, and special events.

 Meetings